samishakoor/samishakoor/README.md

 I am passionate about my work and I know how to get the job done in an effective manner.
 During my university tenure , I have learnt many skills that are market and industry competitive.
 Some of my skills are mentioned below:

-*Front-End Developer at a Beginner Level
+📌 Front-End Developer at a Beginner Level
-*Project Based C/C++/C# Programming.
+📌 Project Based C/C++/C# Programming.
-*Game Developer at a Beginner level.
+📌 Game Developer at a Beginner level.

 Similarly, I have worked on many programming projects which have increased my knowledge to solve different industry competitive problems during my tenure.
 Some of my projects are:

-•	MineSweeper Game in C++ (Object Oriented Programming)
-•	Candy Crush Game in C++ (Programming Fundamentals ) Console Based Facebook Project in C++ (Object Oriented Programming)
-•	Bubble Popping Game (Assembly Language)
+📍MineSweeper Game in C++ (Object Oriented Programming) 📍Candy Crush Game in C++ (Programming Fundamentals ) 📍Console Based Facebook Project in C++ (Object Oriented Programming) 📍Bubble Popping Game (Assembly Language)
-•	Snakes and Ladder Game (Digital Logic & Design)
-•	Bluetooth Controlled Robot Car using Arduino
+📍Snakes and Ladder Game (Digital Logic & Design) 📍Bluetooth Controlled Robot Car using Arduino

 <div id="header" align="center">